hasinhayder/essential-jquery-plugins/readme.md

 ###Scrolling and Parallax
 [Scrollorama](http://johnpolacek.github.io/scrollorama/): The jQuery plugin for doing cool scrolly stuff
 [Setller.js](http://markdalgleish.com/projects/stellar.js/): Parallax has bener been so easier
+[Arbitrary Anchor](http://briangonzalez.org/arbitrary-anchor): ARBITRARY ANCHOR SCROLLING FOR ANY ELEMENT ON YOUR PAGE

 ###Sliders